haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 What is your favorite quantum phenomenon?
 Entanglement?
 The existence of a teleportation protocol?
 How about the weirdest, "quantumest" quantum phenomenon?
 Non-commutativity of measurements?
 Interference?
 The no-cloning theorem?

-Now, suppose that there is a theory distinct from quantum theory that contains all of the above "quantum" phenomena, plus maybe a dozen more.
-Let's call this theory Theory X. It really looks like it is just a tad "less quantum" than quantum theory itself, in the sense that Theory X contains a long list of phenomena that feature in quantum theory that do not appear in classical theories, while failing to reproduce only a few quantum phenomena.
+Now, suppose that there is a theory that contains all of the above "quantum" phenomena, plus maybe a dozen more.
+Let's call this theory Theory X. It is clear that Theory X is different from quantum theory.
+It really looks like it is just a tad "less quantum" than quantum theory itself, in the sense that Theory X contains a long list of phenomena that feature in quantum theory that do not appear in classical theories, while failing to reproduce only a few quantum phenomena.
 It essentially sorts quantum phenomenology into a "weakly nonclassical" and a "strongly nonclassical" bucket, by the following table:

 [Table ]